Author Miss Parisia B.

 “Death lies to you; it forgives the unforgivable and paints past moments with heaps of color that were once grey.”

 I’ve traveled to every edge and fucked every victim type in the books.
-Men with infantile natures, you know the variations: the entitled grief goblin, the my wounds run deeper than yours, and the I can only survive with your time, energy and sacrifice victim.
-Full circle they always brought me back, cowering to their knees, marshaling for my restitution.
+Men with infantile natures known by the variations of the entitled grief goblin, my wounds run deeper than yours- bully, and the, I can only survive with your time, energy, and sacrifice victim.
+The full circle they always brought me back to, cowering to their knees, marshaling for my restitution.
 But if anything, I wanted to be there begging for my life, attenuating without love, championing rejection with alacrity.

-Before her passing I hadn’t truly known what it meant to wither.
+Before her passing, I hadn’t indeed known what it meant to wither.
 My life was tragically met with solely new life and ascension.